cheesestringhustler/dewebmo-game/readme.md

 cd public/
 npm run start

-- or access the build in public/dist
-- or create your own build with: cd public/ npm run dist
+- or create your own build with: cd public/ npm run dist (find the application in public/dist)

 # Game Controls
 use **A** and **D** to move the character left and right